Configure single sign-on with SAML

 Configure the Splunk platform to authenticate into your IdP using SAML

 The following instructions are high level, and presume that you have access to Splunk Web.
 If you prefer, you can also configure SAML SSO using configuration files, see Configure SAML SSO using configuration files.

 You might need to perform additional configuration for your IdP, or use the procedures for a specific IdP instead.
 If you are unsure as to what values are appropriate for your IdP, file a support case if you have an entitlement with Splunk, or ask a question on Splunk Answers if you do not.

-Splunk Enterprise always outputs usernames in lowercase in communications with an IdP.
-If your IdP requires case preservation in in usernames, you can change the username to lowercase in the IdP or configure the IdP to accept the lowercase version of a username.
+The Splunk platform always outputs usernames in lowercase in communications with an IdP.
+If your IdP requires case preservation with usernames, you can change the username to lowercase in the IdP or configure the IdP to accept the lowercase version of a username.

 When you configure a search head to use SAML as an authentication scheme, you must re-enter your credentials to access saved searches after a restart of the search head.